octopress/feeds/README.md

 posts, You can change that to something like `<!--more-->` and place that comment wherever you like in your post to split the content there.

-To configure this plugin, first create a configuration file at `_plugins/feed/config.yml`.
+To configure this plugin, first create a configuration file at `_plugins/feeds/config.yml`.
 If you like, you can have Octopress Ink add it for you.

 ```
-octopress ink copy feed --config-file
+octopress ink copy feeds --config-file
 ```

 This will create a configuration file populated with the defaults for this plugin.
 Deleting this file will restore the default configuration.